Saloum: Clashes with Colonialism and Islam

 As one of the wealthiest and most stable states in the region, the Maad Saloum was able to play France and England off of each other for centuries to ensure the best terms of trade.
 In 1785 Saalum Sandene signed a trade treaty with the French, but the upheavals of the French Revolution and the Napoleonic Era ensured continued English dominance of the important Saloum-Saloum market.
 The end of the Atlantic slave trade saw the kingdom's foreign trade limited mostly to foodstuffs, which further increased the power of landowners relative to the monarchy, and pushed the ceddo (denoting followers of Serer religion in this context) warrior class to increasingly prey on their subjects.

 In 1857 the French trading post at Albreda on the Gambia was given to the English in exchange for Portendick, and Saloum was left unable to balance the two colonial powers against each other.
-Two years later, Governor Louis Faidherbe led an expedition up the Saloum river and imposed a new treaty on the Maad Saloum.
+Two years later, Governor Louis Faidherbe led an expedition up the Saloum River and imposed a new treaty on the Maad Saloum.

-In 1861, Maba Diakhou Bâ, a Muslim cleric and slave trader, took control of Badibbu, also known as Rip, on Saloum's southern edge.
+In 1861, Maba Diakhou Bâ, a Muslim cleric and slave trader, took control of Badibu, also known as Rip, on Saloum's southern edge.
 Shortly afterwards, Sambou Oumanneh Touray, Maba disciple defeated and killed the Fara Sabakh and Fara Sandial, joined the two countries together (hence : Sabakh-Sandial) and ruled it.
 Maba soon controlled most of Saloum and part of Niumi.
 His forces clashed with the French and, despite a defeat, continued to attract new recruits, with the army numbering up to 11,000 fighting men.
 In 1864 the French recognized him as Almamy of Baddibu and Saloum, but his growing power threatened to unify Senegambia against them.
 An alarmed French governor Émile Pinet-Laprade marched on Saloum at the head of 1,600 regulars, 2,000 cavalry, and 4,000 volunteers and footsoldiers.
 At the Battle of Pathé Badiane outside of Nioro, however, the marabout forces led by Lat Dior drove the French back towards Kaolack.

 As well as forcibly converting traditional states and their populations to Islam, Maba Diakhou Bâ sought to abolish the traditional caste system of the Serer states.
 In 1867, aided by the kings of Cayor and Jolof with their respective armies, he tried to invaded the ultra-conservative Serer Kingdom of Sine, but was defeated and killed at the Battle of Fandane-Thiouthioune.
 The Kingdom of Saloum, was the only Senegambian kingdom that came to the aid of its sister Serer kingdom against the Muslim ally forces in that battle.

 After Maba's defeat, Saloum was incorporated into the colony of Senegal.
 The kings continued to hold their court in Kahone, but the city was eclipsed commercially by neighboring Kaolack.
 However, like the Kingdom of Sine, the royal dynasty survived up to 1969, when the last King of Saloum Fode N'Gouye Joof, and the last King of Sine Maad a Sinig Mahecor Joof died.
 After their deaths, both were incorporated into newly independent Senegal.